Home

 E-Modified win.
 Points leader Wayne Tessean passed early leader Jeff

 Broniszewski to take charge, but it was Kugel who was charging.
-After taking
+After

 second on lap eight, Kugel overhauled Tessean for the lead on lap 11, and